European co-funded Partnership candidate on Biodiversity opens consultation

 Based on long term dimension and need for high integration; based on Articles 185 or 187 TFEU and the EIT Regulation.

-In May 2019, the Commission launched a consultation of Member States on 44 possible candidates for European Partnerships as part of a strategic coordinating process.
-The feedback was summarised and the final list of partnerships will be discussed at the Shadow Strategic Programme Committee.
+In May 2019, the Commission launched a consultation of Member States on possible candidates for European Partnerships as part of a strategic coordinating process.
+The feedback was summarised and the final list of partnerships is currently discussed at the Shadow Strategic Programme Committee.
+The list of candidate European Partnerships is found in Annex 7 of the Orientations towards the first Strategic Plan for Horizon Europe.